homothetyhk/Silksong.Benchwarp/Benchwarp/Data/RawData/ReviewNotes.md

     - Belltown_Room_doctor: map/titled area should be Greymoor.
     - Belltown_Room_fisher: this room doesn't seem to exist.
 Attempting to door warp here softlocks the game.
     - Belltown_Room_shellwood: map/titled area should be Shellwood.

+The below areas have been checked when using the new door warp coroutine.

+### Cogwork_Core
+    - Cog_06__right1: collider obstacle.
+    - Cog_Dancers__bot1: collider obstacle, only when not in Act 3.
+    - Cog_Dancers__bot2: collider obstacle, only when not in Act 3.
+    - Cog_Dancers__top1: collider obstacle.
+Different objects in Act 3.
+    - Cog_11_Destroyed__left1: attempting to door warp here softlocks the game, regardless of Act 3 or not.
+The scene probably doesn't exist.